-The Nintendo Switch has been an undeniable smash hit, selling more than 78 million units as of January 2021, and still going strong more than three years after release.
+The Nintendo Switch has been an undeniable smash hit, selling more than 91 million units as of February 2022, and still going strong almost five years after release.
 Despite this, the standard Nintendo Switch Joy-Con controllers that ship with the console are frequently criticized.
 They are expensive and fragile.

 Whether you’re looking for an extra controller or a replacement, we’ve put together a list of the best Nintendo Switch controllers.
 The list includes both first-party and third-party options.
-If you don’t have a Nintendo Switch yet, click the button below to get one of the best consoles of all time!
+If you don’t have a Nintendo Switch yet, you should look at our Nintendo Switch guide!

 Editor’s note: We’ll be updating this list of the best Nintendo Switch controllers regularly as new ones launch.

 Nintendo Switch Pro Controller